 Founder and President of Howatt HR

-Dr. Bill is the former Chief of Research, Workforce Productivity, at The Conference Board of Canada, and the former Chief of Research and Development, Workforce Productivity, at Lifeworks.
-Dr. Bill has created the Senate-approved Certificate in Psychologically Safe Leadership and Certificate in Management Essentials, Pathway to Coping and Mental Fitness through the University of New Brunswick.
-He is the co-creator of the Psychological Health and Safety Facilitator Certificate.
+Dr. Bill is the former Chief of Research, Workforce Productivity, at The Conference Board of Canada.
+As well he is the former Chief of Research and Development, Workforce Productivity, at Lifeworks (formerly Morneau Shepell).
+Dr. Bill has created the senate-approved Certificate in Psychologically Safe Leadership & Certificate in Management Essentials, Pathway to Coping and Mental Fitness Practice through the University of New Brunswick.
+He is a co-founder B-to-B mental health App called MFIQ designed to facilitate two-way accountability between employers and employee for protecting and promoting employee’s mental health.

 Bill has been contributing to the Globe and Mail for over seven years.